microsoft/mdatp-devicecontrol/windows/device/Scenario 9 Block Write_Intune.md

    1. Select *Audit Denied* from "Type"
    1. Select *Show notification and Send event* from "Options"
-   1. Select *Print* from "Access mask"
+   1. Select *Write* from "Access mask"

    1. Click "OK"